U.S. Relations With Costa Rica

-The United States is Costa Rica's most important trading partner accounting for almost half of Costa Rica's exports, imports, and tourism, and over half of its foreign direct investment.
+The United States is Costa Rica's largest trading partner, accounting for almost half of Costa Rica's exports, imports, and tourism, and over half of its foreign direct investment.
 U.S. exports to Costa Rica include automotive parts and supplies, renewable energy, franchises, hotel and restaurant equipment, healthcare products, and construction equipment.
-U.S. imports from Costa Rica include computer accessories, semiconductors, medical instruments, pineapples and bananas, and coffee.
+U.S. imports from Costa Rica include medical instruments, pineapples bananas, and coffee.

 Costa Rica's Membership in International Organizations

 Costa Rica and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.

 Principal U.S. embassy officials are listed in the Department's Key Officers List.

 Costa Rica maintains an embassy in the United States at 2114 S Street NW, Washington, DC 20008 (tel.
 202-480-2200).

 More information about Costa Rica is available from the Department of State and other sources, some of which are listed here: